danielcirket/danielcirket.github.io/_posts/2016-11-1-NativeScript-Repeater-Button-Tap-With-Typescript.md

 ---
 layout: post
-title: [WIP] Nativescript - Button tap event in a Repeater Item
+title: Nativescript Button tap event in a Repeater Item
 ---

 This is a quick walkthrough to getting a buttons tap event working from within a repeater using Typescript and Nativescript.